reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ## HTTP Methods Used to Read Records

-From the set of CRUD methods, methods used to update records: GET, OPTIONS, HEAD, TRACE.
+The CRUD methods to read records are: GET, HEAD, OPTIONS, and TRACE.

-### Executing HTTP GET Request to Get Paginated Records
+### Executing a HTTP GET Request to Get Paginated Records

-We use HTTP GET request to retrieve a single record as well as records in bulk.
-We use pagination strategy to handle such bulk requests.
+We use a HTTP GET request to retrieve a single record as well as records in bulk.
+Furthermore, we can use pagination to split requests that return large responses into multiple requests.

 {{% info title="Pagination, Its Advantages, Disadvantages and Complexities" %}}
 Pagination in HTTP request processing involves dividing large sets of data into smaller, manageable pages.
 Clients specify the page they want using parameters like `page=1`.
 The server processes the request, retrieves the relevant page of data, and returns it to the client, enabling efficient data retrieval and presentation.
 Advantages of pagination include improved performance, reduced server load, enhanced user experience, and efficient handling of large datasets.